James Bradshaw

 Bio

-James Bradshaw was born on a farm near Ashdown, Arkansas.
-Like many at that time, his family was very poor and struggled during the Great Depression.
-He dropped out of high school to work, joining the military in 1952.
-He was drafted into the army, but went to the Air Force recruiter and was able to switch his papers for the Air Force.
-His job involved extinguish planes that came in on fire, and to get the pilots safely out.
-James Bradshaw recalls the terrible destruction of Seoul and the children he remembers there.
-Overall, James Bradshaw is very proud of his service as it was the “best thing that happened to him.”
+James Bradshaw was born in 1931 on a farm near Ashdown, Arkansas.
+Like many families during that time, he lived in poverty and struggled throughout the Great Depression.
+He dropped out of high school to work and enlisted in the United States military in 1952.
+Initially drafted into the U.S. Army, he successfully switched to the U.S. Air Force by visiting a recruiter.
+In the Air Force, his job involved extinguishing planes that landed on fire and ensuring the safety of the pilots.
+During his service in Korea, he witnessed the terrible destruction in Seoul and the impact it had on the children there.
+Overall, he was very proud of his service, describing it as the “best thing that ever happened to him.”

 Video Clips